automenta/mb7/doc/README.vsn.md

 ### Semantic Matching: The Soul of Connection

-At SemanticScribe’s core lies **semantic matching**, the reason it all began.
+At Netention’s core lies **semantic matching**, the reason it all began.
 Users tag NObjects with needs (e.g., `"need": "ride"`) or offers (e.g., `"offer": "car"`)—termed “indefinite” tags—and the app finds matches with “definite” tags (e.g., `"location": "downtown"`).
 A party planner needing chairs connects instantly with someone offering furniture nearby, all thanks to tags.